spessasus/sf2-rmidi-specification/README.md

 ### Bank offset 0
 A bank offset of 0 has a few special characteristics:
 1. If the software has a main soundfont, presets in the embedded soundfont override the main presets.
-2. On drum channels, the bank is 0.
-For XG MIDIs, drum channels use bank 127.
+2. On drum channels, the bank is to be ignored for GM/GS MIDIs.
+For XG MIDIs, drum channels, bank 127 indicates a drum channel.
 3. The MIDI file can use the GM system and not contain any bank selects at all.
 4. If the selected bank has not been found, the channel should fall back to the first preset with the given program number of the embedded soundfont, rather than the main one.
 5. If the selected program has not been found, the channel should fall back to the first preset of the embedded soundfont, rather than the main one.